 Mistakes to Avoid

-- Overcooking Shrimp: Shrimp cook quickly, and overcooking can lead to a rubbery texture.
-Watch them closely and remove from the skillet as soon as they've developed a crust and are cooked through.
+- Overcooking the Shrimp: I’ve learned the hard way that shrimp cook quickly, and overcooking can lead to a rubbery texture.
+Watch them closely and remove from the skillet as soon as they’ve developed a crust and are cooked through.

 - Overcrowding the Pan: Frying too many shrimp at once can cause them to steam rather than crisp.
 If needed, fry in batches to ensure even cooking.

 - Using Low-Heat Oil: Olive oil and other low-smoke-point oils can burn at the temperatures required to crisp the shrimp.
-Use a high-heat oil like avocado or grapeseed oil instead.
+I’ve found that a high-heat oil like avocado or grapeseed oil works best.

 - Uneven Thawing of Shrimp: Thaw shrimp completely and evenly to ensure consistent cooking.
 Follow the instructions for thawing provided in the post.